ministryofjustice/laa-crime-application-store/README.md

 #### Unit tests
-Run units tests with the following command from the root of the project
+Run units tests with the following command from the root of the project Before running unit tests you will need to have created a test database - see the alembic readme [here](alembic/README.md)
 ```shell
 pipenv run pytest --cov-report term --cov=laa_crime_application_store_app tests/
 ```